ppy/osu-wiki/wiki/Skinning/osu!taiko/en.md

 - Beatmap skinnable status is suspected to be a bug.
 - This scrolls in a seamless loop, from the right side towards the left.
-- This element is disbaled if the beatmap has a storyboard.
+- This element is disabled if the beatmap has a storyboard.
 - Gets upscaled by 1.4x in-game.

 ---